mistyk/inavradar-ESP32/README.md

 ## ESP32 firmware flashing

-With the installer (Only Windows at the moment):
+With the installer (Only Windows at the moment, for Linux / Mac os user see "Manual flashing" (bottom of page)

 For testing there is no need to install Atom and PlatformIO, just use the [ESP32 firmware installer](https://github.com/KingKone/INAV-Radar_Installer/releases) for flashing.